mulle-objc/mulle-objc-runtime/.mulle/share/howto/debug.md

 ### 3. Fix the actual problem

 Don't guess.
 Don't add random checks.
-Fix what the stacktrace shows.
+Try to fix what the stacktrace shows first.

 ## Interactive debugging